 What’s the Difference Between and Marinade and a Dry Rub?

 Most marinades are wet mixtures, using water, juices, oils or other liquids with or without extra seasonings.
-Dry rubs are just what they sound like, and use only the dry herbs, spices, and other seasonings for scent, tastes, and (in some cases) texture.
+Dry rubs are just what they sound like, using dry herbs, spices, and other seasonings for scent, tastes, and (in some cases) texture.
 Which is better?
 It all depends on what you’re cooking and your personal preferences, as well as the favourings.
 Some seasonings are naturally wet.

 Marinades vs. Dry Drubs for Dog Jerky Treats

-There’s no need to try to tenderise meat for jerky dog treats and we’re not trying to create a juicy cooked meat like grilling or roasting, and extra liquid needs to be drained away before spreading the meat onto drying trays or dried during dehydration.
-This was what let me to start playing with rubs instead of marinades when making jerky dog treats.
-When I cut meat for jerky, it usually has enough natural wetness that “marinating” with a dry rub instead of a liquid marinade works great.
+There’s no need to try to tenderise meat for jerky dog treats and we’re not trying to create juicy cooked meat like grilling or roasting.
+Any extra liquid is just waste that needs to be drained away and/or dried during dehydration, and that lead me to start playing with rubs instead of marinades for jerky dog treats.
+When I cut up meat for making jerky treats, it usually has enough natural wetness that “marinating” with a dry rub instead of a liquid marinade works great.
 Unlike a dry rub for grilling or cooking human foods which is usually applied shortly before cooking, I like to let the meat rest in the fridge with the rub to infuse flavours before transferring the meat to the dehydrator.
 It acts like a marinade, but requires less prep and results in less juicy mess for dehydrating.
 Win win.

-Anything dog-safe that suits your pup’s palette could be an option for creating your own jerky marinade or rub, but we do have a few words of caution.
-For dehydrated treats, it’s best to avoid anything oily since that’s counterproductive to our goal of drying away the moisture.
+Anything dog-safe that suits your pup’s palette could be an option for creating a jerky marinade or rub, but we do have a few words of caution.
+For dehydrated treats, it’s best to avoid anything oily.
 Anything that leaves a sticky residue might not be to your liking either if, like me, you often pack pocket bags of dog treats for walks and other adventures.
-Similarly, de careful with ingredients that might stain, like turmeric.
-Dog-safe dry seasonings are handy options for seasoning marinades or mixing rubs, but remember that anything chunky or flaky might not stay stuck in place after drying.
+Similarly, be careful with ingredients that might stain, like turmeric.
+Washing it off dehydrator trays is a nightmare!
+Most dog-friendly dry seasonings are handy options for seasoning marinades or mixing rubs, but remember that anything chunky or flaky might not stay stuck in place after drying.

 DIY Dehydrated Ginger Dry Rub Beef Jerky Dog Treats